Rick Perry: Personal life

 Perry grew up in the United Methodist Church.
 He and his family were members of Tarrytown United Methodist Church in Austin until 2010, when they began attending Lake Hills Church, a non-denominational evangelical Christian megachurch in western Travis County.
 Perry told the Austin American-Statesman that he began attending Lake Hills because it was close to the rental home where he and his wife lived while the governor's mansion was being renovated.
 He was baptized in 2014.

 In 1982, Perry married Mary Anita Thigpen, his childhood sweetheart whom he had known since elementary school.
 They have two adult children, Griffin and Sydney.
 Anita attended West Texas State University and earned a degree in nursing.
 She has spearheaded a number of health-related initiatives such as the Anita Thigpen Perry Endowment at the University of Texas Health Science Center at San Antonio, which focuses on nutrition, cardiovascular disease, health education, and early childhood development.
 She helped develop and host the Texas Conference for Women.

 Perry played himself in minor roles for several feature films, including Man of the House, Deep in the Heart, and Hating Breitbart.

 Perry is a member of the National Society of the Sons of the American Revolution and was awarded its Gold Good Citizenship Medal.

+Perry has described his personal experiences with ibogaine and 5-MeO-DMT in Mexico in 2023.